Canadian Sciences Speakers Network

 Title Year

-Longitudinal disparities in psychological distress and mental health symptoms in Canadian Lesbian, gay, bisexual, transgender and gender-diverse midlife and older adults2025
+Longitudinal disparities in psychological distress and mental health symptoms in Canadian lesbian, gay, bisexual, transgender and gender-diverse midlife and older adults: Findings from the Canadian Longitudinal Study on Aging (CLSA)2025

 An ecological momentary assessment study of predictors for alcohol outcomes in transgender and gender diverse youth2025